SysKitTeam/docs-point/governance-and-automation/provisioning/set-up-provisioning.md

 ## Admins

-To set up a complete provisioning process that fits your company needs, there are a couple of things that will require your attention:
+To set up a complete provisioning process that fits your company's needs, there are a couple of things that will require your attention:

 1) **Provisioning Templates** – you need to specify which types of workspaces end-users can request.
 Navigate to the [following article](templates.md) to learn more about templates.